 The ability to electronically sign Forms 2848 and 8821 is a welcome development.
 It will facilitate contactless signing and submission of the forms, which will be convenient going forward and especially important while the COVID-19 pandemic continues.
 The change is also overdue: before the pandemic began, the IRS had already missed a January 1, 2020 deadline (pursuant to the Taxpayer First Act) to publish guidance on electronic signature protocols for Forms 2848 and 8821.

 If Forms 2848 or 8821 include an electronic signature—whether a taxpayer’s or a tax professional’s—they must be submitted online and cannot be submitted via fax or mail.
 Note, however, that the IRS will process these forms in the order in which they are received, regardless of the manner of submission.
 In other words, submitting Forms 2848 or 8821 electronically will not increase the speed at which they are processed.
-Thus, if a tax professional submits electronically signed Forms 2848 or 8821 and seeks to speak with an IRS representative before those forms are processed, the forms probably cannot be faxed to the representative, as the IRS will not accept electronically signed Forms 2848 or 8821 via fax.
+Thus, if a tax professional submits electronically signed Forms 2848 or 8821 and seeks to speak with an IRS representative before those forms are processed,

 Historically, concerns about authenticating taxpayers’ identities have animated conversations around the acceptability of electronic signatures on federal tax forms.
 Unsurprisingly, the new instructions to Forms 2848 and 8821 contain requirements for verifying the identity of a taxpayer who will electronically sign.
 These requirements come into play when the taxpayer electronically signing the form is not physically present with the third party who will submit the form.
 In such circumstances—called “remote transactions” by the IRS—the third-party submitter must attest that the taxpayer’s identity was authenticated.